napogonowski/Project-4-Igloo/README.md

 With the rising cost in living, a quick grocery trip is costing close to an arm and a leg.
 Forgetting what’s in your fridge is even more frustrating.
 Before you know it, most of the food has gone off and a lot of money has gone to waste.
 Igloo is a MERN-Stack application that aims to help organise your fridge, save you money and help reduce food waste.
 With Igloo, you can catalogue the items in your fridge and track their use-by dates to make sure you before they go bad.
 Once you finish your grocery items, you can move them to your shopping list for future reference when you go shopping.

-Say goodble to wasted food and hello to a more organised and efficent fridge.
+Say goodbye to wasted food and hello to a more organised and efficient fridge.
 Say hello to Igloo.

 ## App Screenshots